-October is National Chili month and we have cozy weather here in Houston so I’ve been wanting nothing more than endless steaming bowls of my Moroccan Spiced Beef & Veggie Chili.
-In case you’re also in the mood for flavorful chili, I’m sharing the delicious recipe with you today.
-It’s a simple, one-pot chili recipe that you’ll want to make again and again.
-Let’s get into the delicious details.
+October is National Chili month and we have cozy weather here in Houston so I've been wanting nothing more than endless steaming bowls of this Moroccan spiced chili made with lamb.
+In case you're also in the mood for flavorful chili, I'm sharing the delicious recipe with you today.
+It's a simple, one-pot chili recipe that you'll want to make again and again!
+Let's get into the delicious details.

-It seems like I can’t talk about chili without answering the question does chili have beans.
+It seems like I can't talk about chili without answering the question does chili have beans?
 So, no, traditional chili does not have beans in it.
-BUT if you’re looking to make a vegetable chili recipe and swapping out the meat I’ll allow it.
-Just know that chili purists would say that’s technically not a chili and more of a stew.
-But anyway, let’s talk about what is in Moroccan-spiced beef & veggie chili.
+BUT if you're looking to make a vegetable chili recipe and swapping out the meat I'll allow it.
+Just know that chili purists would say that's technically not a chili and more of a stew.
+But anyway, let's talk about what is in Moroccan chili with lamb.

 - Beef Broth

 - Moroccan Spice Blend (more on what that is below)

 As far as tools to make this lamb chili recipe with sweet potatoes and collard greens, nothing fancy is needed.
 You'll want a good dutch oven to cook everything in, as well as a sharp knife and sturdy cutting board.
 Grab your kitchen spoon, too!